sociomantic-tsunami/git-hub/man.rst

     \-e, --edit-message
       Open the default `GIT_EDITOR` to write the comment.

-    \-f, --force
+    \-f, --force-push
-      Force some Git operations that will normally fail (for example 'push').
+      Force the push operations.
 Use with care!

     \-p, --pause
       Pause the rebase just before the results are pushed and the issue is